ashishkushbi/airbnb-/README.md

 # airbnb - overview and host analysis

+"I owned this analysis end-to-end! 🚀 From importing raw data to deep cleaning (where I spent most time 🛠️), I mastered Power Query Editor.
+Then came the fun—designing a slick Power BI dashboard 📊, leveling up my visualization game.
+This journey supercharged my skills in data storytelling! 🔥"

 Unlocking Airbnb Insights: A Data-Driven Journey into Host and Pricing Trends

 The world of Airbnb is full of surprises, and diving deep into the data has been an exciting adventure!
 Through detailed analysis, I uncovered key insights about hosts, pricing trends, and property types—let’s explore them step by step! 🚀